 We love fairy tales, mermaids, knights, swords, bows, and anything of the sort.

-We quote word-for-word, at random moments, stuff from books and films (and occasionally a couple TV shows in Ariel_of_Narnia's case).
+We quote word-for-word, at random moments, stuff from books and films and shows.

 A good book is a good friend.